iscumd/isc_roboteq_hdc2460/README.md

 ## Summary

-This ROS2 wrapper for the Roboteq HDC2460 and the Roboteq AX2850 controllers.
-The node searches all open usb ports and finds the one the roboteq is assigned to. from there it computes the left and right wheel speeds, multiplies it by the speed multiplier, which is 60 in our case  and then write it over RS -232 to the controller.
+This ROS2 Driver for the Roboteq HDC2460 and the Roboteq AX2850 controllers.
+The node searches all open usb ports and finds the one the roboteq is assigned to. from there it computes the left and right wheel speeds, multiplies it by the speed multiplier, which is 60 in our case and then write it over RS-232 to the controller.

 ## Topics